 A sound sales strategy means the sales rep can sell anywhere and through any medium, in-person, or remote.

 Remember the team huddles that used to happen on the office floor?
 Well, they are a passe.
 Virtual teams need a separate setup of their own to communicate and collaborate.
 More like a virtual platform where they can post questions, start threads, discuss and fetch information to close deals.

-One of the prerequisites for building a virtual team is to have a solid virtual workplace.
+One of the prerequisites for building a virtual team is to have a solid virtual workplace in remote sales jobs.
 Communication and collaboration tools like Slack, Trello, GSuite, Asana, Basecamp, etc. all help with this.
 It ensures that there is transparency in data availability and no lead is being lost because the sales rep did not have the right information to act upon.